uVMS installation, configuration and operation is demonstrated in the Video tutorial on YouTube

 Install IIS Web Server using "Add/Remove Windows Components" in control panel.

-On Windows Vista, 2008 Server and 7 be sure to select ASP.NET and IIS 6 Metabase Compatibility.
+Make sure to select ASP, ASP.NET (all versions) and IIS 6 Metabase Compatibility.

-On Windows 2003 Server you need to make sure that ASP.NET 2.0 is an allowed server extension; use IIS Manager to confirm that.
+On Windows 2003 Server you need to select ASP.NET 2.0 as an allowed server extension.

 For SQL Server follow links on our download page to install free

-SQL Server 2005 or 2008 Express.
+SQL Server 2008 Express.
 Do not change any settings offered by installation wizard; simply click

 on Next buttons.